 Rewards credit cards

-Both the Hilton Honors American Express Card and the Hilton Honors American Express Ascend Card made Bankrate’s list of best hotel rewards cards for 2019; the former Express was ranked “best Hilton card with no annual fee” and the Ascend, which has a $95 annual fee, was ranked “best for loyal Hilton customers.”
+Both the Hilton Honors American Express Card and the Hilton Honors American Express Surpass Card made Bankrate’s list of best hotel rewards cards for 2019; the former Express was ranked “best Hilton card with no annual fee” and the Surpass, which has a $95 annual fee, was ranked “best for loyal Hilton customers.”

 Bonvoy: The Marriott Bonvoy Boundless Credit Card From Chase, the Marriott Bonvoy Brilliant American Express Card and the Marriott Bonvoy Business American Express Card.